-Brampton Village Primary School is a community primary school with a published admission number of 90.
-Cambridgeshire County Council is the admissions authority for our school, so parents who wish to register their child for admission to our reception class must apply for a place with them.
-The application process begins in the autumn, with information provided to parents via preschool settings, or which can be accessed online.
-Parents are encouraged to apply for their child's place online, though a paper form is available for those who have no online access.
+Brampton Village Primary School is a community primary school with a published admission number of 60 pupils for Years 1-6 and 90 for Reception.
+Cambridgeshire County Council is the admissions authority for our school, so parents who wish to register their child for admission to our reception class must apply for a place using the standard Cambridgeshire admission form.
+The admission form, together with a covering letter and a guide to the application process, will be made available for parents of Reception applicants to pick up from primary schools in the autumn term; it will also be available on request from the local authority and downloadable from the County Council website.
+The letter will encourage online application, draw parents attention to the full admissions booklet (available on the web), and provide a tear off slip for them to request a paper copy of the additional information should they require it.
 The admission form is the only paper-based form on which parents can apply for a Cambridgeshire primary school place.
+Letters offering school places to Reception applicants will be sent out at the beginning of May prior to their admission.